rafaelromao/keyboards/docs/navigation.md

 - Source Code: [window_swapper.c](../src/qmk/users/rafaelromao/features/window_swapper.c)

 ### Navigation Layer Toggle
-- A clone of the Navigation layer can be toggled on permanently using the Media layers.
+- A clone of the Navigation layer can be toggled on permanently using the Media layer.
 - This clone works the same way as the original Navigation layer, but the outer right thumb key will activate the Media layer instead of the Maintenance layer.

 ##